Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 Kentucky Stats and Trends

-- In Kentucky's seven games this season, it has six wins against the spread.
+- Kentucky has six wins against the spread in seven games this season.

-- The Wildcats are 4-1 ATS when favored by 1.5 points or more this season.
+- So far this season, the Wildcats have been installed as favorites by a 1.5-point margin or more five times and are 4-1 ATS in those games.

 - Kentucky's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Kentucky is 3-1 against the spread and 4-0 overall this season when the team notches more than 25.7 points.
+- Kentucky is 3-1 against the spread and 4-0 overall this season when the team scores more than 25.7 points.

-- Kentucky is 4-1 against the spread and 5-0 overall when the team amasses over 326.9 yards.
+- Kentucky is 4-1 against the spread and 5-0 overall when the team piles up more than 326.9 yards.

-- This year, the Wildcats have turned the ball over 12 times, three more than the Bulldogs' takeaways (9).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.